 If you’re a diver or would like to take some classes to try it out, the deep pool area is a unique benefit.

-Link to the Tamarindo website: Click HERE
+CHECK AVAILABILITY on the Tamarindo website: Click HERE

-Cozumel is Full of Great Accomodations
+Cozumel is Full of Great Accomodations for Scuba Divers

 And if you’re not a diver, we have lots of info on what Cozumel is known for and suggestions on eco-friendly things to do on the island that might also help you narrow down where you might want to stay.